 The gaudy, bewigged saints, Jesus and Mary, have been removed from their dusty niches in the cathedral and are out parading the streets, hauled by struggling youths in purple Ku Klux Klan style hooded robes.

-It growls gently until I drift off to sleep, but next morning I’m awoken by a huge roar.
+I’m awoken by a huge roar.
 I leap out of bed, wrap a sheet round me (too hot to sleep with anything on) grab my camera and run outside for my own private eruption performance, complete with puffs of pink ash, which lasts over half an hour.

 You get a good view of the city and the even bigger, (longest in Europe) Vasco da Gama Bridge as the plane lands.
 The tower is suitably photogenic and the monastery is one of the most beautiful ecclesiastical buildings I have ever seen.
 The tracery is absolutely exquisite.
 Our bus tour guide tells us that JK Rowling lived in Lisbon for a while and probably based Harry Potter on the city.
 I bite my tongue.